openmind-consortium/Analysis-rcs-data/README.md

 As you can see – this is a multiple second discrepancy – we should be in the systemTick range of 35377 to 44358 but rather we are in the range of 18353 to 27368.

+## Factors Impacting Packet Loss

+A number of factors impact the fidelity with which the RC+S streams data to the host computer.
+Several RC+S streaming parameters can be configured depending on the use case:

+### CTM Mode:
+- The RC+S CTM can operate in two different modes, Mode 3 or Mode 4
+  - Mode 3: Optimal for streaming data across longer distances at a slower rate
+  - Mode 4: Optimal for streaming data across shorter distances at a faster rate

+### CTM Ratio:
+- This is a ratio between [the number of packets sent by the INS to the host computer] vs [the number of packets sent by the host computer to the INS]
+- In general, hight CTM ratios should be used for high-throughput sensing applications; low CTM ratios should be used when the INS parameters must be updated rapidly (as would be the case during distributed DBS)

+### Other Factors which impact streaming performance:
+- Distances between the host computer, CTM, and INS
+- 60/50 Hz environmental noise
+- Number of channels being streamed
+- Sampling frequency

 __________________________________________________________________________________________________________